Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 To finish off this year, you work on your first real business case.
 In this assignment, you use your knowledge and skills to develop a plan for setting up your own business.

-Do an internship: work at a company where you can put the experience and skills that you have gained into practice.
+• Do an internship: work at a company where you can put the experience and skills that you have gained into practice.

-- Deepen your knowledge: choose between more than 40 specialised courses in the area of business and economics to deepen your business knowledge, ranging from Intercultural Skills to Consulting Methods, Corporate Social Responsibility and Business Analytics.
+• Electives: deepen your knowledge: choose between more than 40 specialised courses in the area of business and economics to deepen your business knowledge, ranging from Intercultural Skills to Consulting Methods, Corporate Social Responsibility and Business Analytics.

-2. Choose a specialisation that suits you: 'Accountancy and Control', 'Entrepreneurship, Innovation and Creativity', 'Finance' or 'Management in the Digital Age'.
+In the 2nd semester of year 3 you choose a specialisation that suits you: 'Accountancy and Control', 'Entrepreneurship, Innovation and Creativity', 'Finance' or 'Management in the Digital Age'.

 • Thesis

-Is there a particular recent development that sparks your enthusiasm or do you have a great idea of your own?
+Is there a particular recent development that sparks your enthusiasm, or do you have a great idea of your own?
 Writing your thesis, you have the chance to explore it fully while simultaneously training your ability to independently conduct relevant academic research.
 Your thesis is the final requirement to be completed for your graduation.
 Under the supervision of our staff, you will follow a clearly defined path that will lead to your graduation with an internationally recognised Bachelor's in Science (BSc) degree.

 • Watch the recording of the online information session